OPS-E2E-PPE/VBA-Docs/api/Word.Application.Tasks.md

 keywords: vbawd10.chm158335004
 f1_keywords:
 - vbawd10.chm158335004
-ms.prod: word
 api_name:
 - Word.Application.Tasks
 ms.assetid: e78150fd-8c79-948b-7a46-5e560194aa48
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Application.Tasks property (Word)

 Returns a **[Tasks](Word.tasks.md)** collection that represents all the applications that are running.

 ## Syntax

 _expression_. `Tasks`

- _expression_ An expression that returns an '[Application](Word.Application.md)' object.
+ _expression_ An expression that returns an **[Application](Word.Application.md)** object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example